 Ayurvedic Diet and Lifestyle

-Each recommended lifestyle plan, created according to an individual’s Prakriti, is custom tailored to that individual.
+Ayurvedic Diet and Lifestyle are determined by each individuals’s Body constitution or Prakriti (genetical makeup) and are custom tailored for that individual.
 Simply said, certain foods can cause certain health problems in certain individuals.
 This concept that Ayurveda has been advocating for thousands and thousands of years, is one that the past Surgeon General, Dr. Koop endorses, “No disease can be treated unless supplemented by the right diet, but 90%-95% of the diseases can be prevented by the right diet alone.”

-Both the physical body and food are made up of the 5 essential elements: Earth, Water, Fire, Air and Space.
-Ayurvedic foods create a natural balance between these essential Elements within the body when prepared using the correct proportion of the six tastes: Sweet, Salty, Sour, Pungent, Astringent and Bitter.
-The unique elemental compositions within each of the Six Tastes possess special healing properties.
+Our physical body as well as the food we eat are made up of the 5 essential elements: Earth, Water, Fire, Air and Space.
+Ayurvedic foods when prepared using the correct proportion of the six tastes: Sweet, Salty, Sour, Pungent, Astringent and Bitter, create a natural balance between these essential Elements within the body.
+The unique elemental compositions within each of these Six Tastes possess special healing properties.

 While the correct proportion of tastes varies dependent on Body Constitution, there are certain foods that balance all constitution.
 These foods are referred to as Tridoshic.
 AyurFoods Khichadi and AyurFoods Upama are both Tridoshic in nature.